 - Minimal cornstarch to thicken the peaches because too much weighs them down.

 - Definitely a crisp biscuit topping with a moist interior.

 - But not too crisp!
 And not undercooked!

 - The biscuit should have a beautiful butter flavor.
 Bland ruins it all.

 - Golden sheen and cinnamon-sugar on the biscuit are necessary.

 It sounds like a tall order, doesn’t it?
 Well, it’s easier than you can imagine.

 - Peel the peaches and cut into chunks.
 Peach chunks easily fit on your spoon and they don’t become as flimsy as peach slices.
-Peach chunks are also the best for peach bread and peach pie, too.
+Peach chunks are also the best for peach bread, peach bars, and peach pie, too.

 - Mix the filling ingredients together.
 You need, peaches, brown sugar, cornstarch, lemon juice, vanilla, cinnamon, nutmeg, and a pinch of salt.
 Since peaches are naturally sweet, you only need 1/4 cup of sugar in the filling.
 Spread the filling into a 9×13 inch pan.